TMJ & Bruxism

 How Are TMJ Disorders Treated?

 How TMJ is treated depends on the type and severity of your symptoms.
-Treatment can include splint therapy, surgery, neuromuscular treatments, deprogrammers or muscle relaxers.
+Treatment can include splint therapy,physiotherapy,Ultrasound therapy, surgery, neuromuscular treatments, muscle relaxers and surgery in sever cases.

 Most cases of TMJ can be treated without surgery, though it may be necessary for severe cases.